 Sector: Gaming and hospitality

-About the company: Genting Singapore owns and operates Resorts World Sentosa, one of Singapore’s two integrated resorts, with casino, hotel, and entertainment assets.
+About the company: Genting Singapore owns and operates Resorts World Sentosa (RWS), one of Singapore’s two integrated resorts, with casino, hotel, and entertainment assets.

 Sector: Financial services

-About the company: Singapore Exchange (SGX) is Singapore’s main securities and derivatives exchange, offering listing, trading, clearing, and settlement services across multiple asset classes.
+About the company: SGX operates Singapore’s main securities and derivatives exchange, offering listing, trading, clearing, settlement, depository, data, and index services across multiple asset classes.

 Sector: Agribusiness

-About the company: Wilmar is a leading agribusiness group with integrated operations in palm oil, sugar, grains, and consumer products across Asia.
+About the company: Wilmar is a leading agribusiness group with integrated operations in palm oil, sugar, grains, and consumer products across Asia, with strong positions in China, India, and Indonesia.

 Day trading involves opening and closing positions within the same trading day.
 This strategy is particularly suitable for volatile stocks.